BRiDGEIris/genomicAPI/README.md

 Introduction to genomicAPI
 ==========================

-genomicAPI is a set of API developed with Hue SDK for accessing genomic data stored in various databases (HBase, MySQL, etc).
+genomicAPI is a set of apps developed with Hue SDK for accessing genomic data stored in various databases (HBase, MySQL, etc).
+These apps have been developed within the BridgeIris project funded by Innoviris (http://www.innoviris.be).

 Install a new app in your Hue UI